Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

   }
 ```

-The `formValues` variable uses the familiar `useState` Hook and you’ll use it to add or update any new form field values as they change.
+The `formValues` variable uses the familiar `useState` Hook and you use it to add or update any new form field values as they change.

 The `handleFormValuesChange` function is what you pass down to any and all child `FormFieldInput` components.
 It’ll be fired on each input change in the child component and its sole job is to take the updated value and add or amend it in your local `formValues` state object.

 Similarly, the `onFormSubmit` function does a simple, singular task.
 After preventing the form from causing a full page refresh using `e.preventDefault()`, it checks to see if the props function `handleFormSubmit` is available.
 If so, it calls it, passing up the current state of `formValues`.

-In your case, the parent component here will be `App` and you’ll look at what you do with the `formValues` it receives shortly when you build that component out.
+In your case, the parent component here will be `App` and you look at what you do with the `formValues` it receives shortly when you build that component out.

 ## Define the JSX